telerik/teststudio-docs/docs/automated-tests/data-drive-test/local-data-driven-test.md

 ><br>
 > Depending on the <a href="/automated-tests/customize-project/custom-layout" target="_blank">project layout</a> you are using, the _Properties pane_ can be on different location within your project.

-The _Enter text_ step allows only its _Text_ field to be data driven and, thus, it is the only one listed.
-Click on the dropdown next to it to expand the data source columns list.
-In our scenario there is a single column in the list - the _productName_, so select this one.
+The _Enter text_ step allows only its ___Text___ field to be data driven and, thus, it is the only one listed. __Click on the drop-down next to it to expand the data source columns list__.
+In this scenario there is a single column in the list - the _productName_, so select this one.

 ![select-column](/img/automated-tests/data-drive-test/local-data-driven-test/select-column.png)

-To confirm the selection and close the _Properties pane_, click on the _Set_ button.
+To __confirm the selection__ and close the _Properties pane_, click on the _Set_ button.

 ![set-binding](/img/automated-tests/data-drive-test/local-data-driven-test/set-binding.png)

 > __Tip__
 ><br>
 ><br>
-> Read <a href="/features/data-driven-testing/manage-local-data" target="_blank">here additional details about how to bind a step to a data source column</a>.
+> Read <a href="/features/data-driven-testing/attach-columns-input-values" target="_blank">here additional details about how to bind a step to a data source column</a>.

-__add links__

-Apply the same sequence of steps for the wait step added to verify that the search actions is completed successfully.
-The difference is that the field to bind in the step properties is named _TextToMatch_.
+__Apply the same sequence of steps for the wait step__ added to verify that the search actions is completed successfully.
+The difference is that the field to bind in the step properties is named ___TextToMatch___.

 ![wait-step-binding](/img/automated-tests/data-drive-test/local-data-driven-test/wait-step-binding.png)